Environmental Protection Agency (EPA).

 E. Aggregate Risks and Determination of Safety

 A DWLOC will vary depending on the toxic endpoint, drinking water consumption, and body weights.
-Default body weights and consumption values as used by the USEPA Office of Water are used to calculate DWLOCs: 2L/70 kg (adult male), 2L/60 kg (adult female), and 1L/10 kg (child).
+Default body weights and consumption values as used by the USEPA Office of Water to calculate DWLOCs: 2L/70 kg (adult male), 2L/60 kg (adult female), and 1L/10 kg (child).
 Default body weights and drinking water consumption values vary on an individual basis.
 This variation will be taken into account in more refined screening-level and quantitative drinking water exposure assessments.
 Different populations will have different DWLOCs.
-Generally, a DWLOC is calculated for each type of risk assessment used: acute, short-term, intermediate-term, chronic, and cancer.
+Generally, a DWLOC is calculated for each type of risk Start Printed Page 14835assessment used: acute, short-term, intermediate-term, chronic, and cancer.